 - I have long hair and a lot of it, but the actual texture (width of each hair strand) of my hair is thin.
 I use a surface that's an inch to an inch-and-a-half wide.

 - For my girls with the short pixie cuts, you'll want to go with a half-inch to an inch width.

 - Anyone blessed with really thick, naturally curly, or very long hair should select a two-inch option.

 Hair Straightener Heat Levels:

-CHI PRO AIR 1″ (made by FAROUK) – Ionic Tourmaline Hair Straightener – This is the one I own and use most often.
+- CHI PRO AIR 1″ (made by FAROUK) – Ionic Tourmaline Hair Straightener – This is one I also own and used most frequently prior to switching to the Duvolle straightener.
 I like that it comes with a protectant mat and that it cost less than $80.
 (The CHI Air brand is the same brand as CHI, but their “Air” line is the more affordable version.)

 The Best Hair Straightener Accessories: